SCLW/Circuitry-Based-Sound/readme.md

 ### 555 Timer (under construction)

 Note: The bipolar version (NE555) and the CMOS version (TLC555, LMC555) have the same pinout and are exchangeable.
 The CMOS version consumes significantly less power.
+Its name derives from the three 5kΩ resistors that form a voltage divider network.

 *Applications:*
 * Frequency Divider